jvera01/COVID19_VAERS_ANALYSIS/README.md

 We will be analyzing COVID19 Vaccines Adverse events.
 The VAERS data is accessible by downloading raw data in comma-separated value (CSV) files for import into a database, spreadsheet, or text editing program or by using the CDC WONDER online search tool.
 Information provided to VAERS that identifies a person who received the vaccine or vaccines will not be available to the public.
 De-identified VAERS data are available 4-6 weeks after the report is received.
 VAERS data change as new reports are received, so your results may change if you repeat the same search at a later date.

 - The data selected has three CSV files.
 We obtained the data from [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/).
-  -   Data file # 1 - 2021VAERSVAX - The CSV file contains 389323 rows and 8 columns of vacinnes infomation.
+  -   Data file # 1 - 2021VAERSVAX - The CSV file contains 389323 rows and 8 columns of vaccines information.
   -   Data file # 2 - 2021VAERSSYMPTOMS - The CSV file contains 503422 rows and 11 columns of patient symptoms information.
-  -   Data file # 3 - 2021VAERSDATA - The CSV File comtains 376300 rows and 35 columms of patient detail information.
+  -   Data file # 3 - 2021VAERSDATA - The CSV File comtains 376300 rows and 35 columns of patient detail information.